Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 What should you do to get a pass score?

-The best way to get a pass score in Core Web Vitals is to use the fastest hosting / CDN combined with speed optimization plugins like WP Rocket and Perfmatters.
+The best way to get a passing score in Core Web Vitals is to use the fastest hosting / CDN combined with speed optimization plugins like WP Rocket and Perfmatters.

 With the above combination, I’ve passed Core Web Vitals on more than five sites.
-Not only Templ, but you can also use any other fast host.
+You can use Templ or any other fast host.
 However, keep an eye on CDN.

 No matter how robust your servers are, CDN is the one that is going to connect the end-user with your server.
 The CDN should be powerful as it takes care of Time to First Byte (TTFB), which paves the way for a good Largest Contentful Paint score.

 I don’t recommend Cloudflare free or any paid plan.
-I took this decision not only based on my personal experience, but I went through many sites, and their TTFB speed is inconsistent, and the cache-hit ratio is not excellent.
+I made this decision based on my personal experience, as well as my research of many sites.
+Their TTFB speed is inconsistent, and the cache-hit ratio is not excellent.

 The list of things I did to pass the core Web vitals are